Skip to content

 Never underestimate the power of good lighting.
 Trimming your wig in a dimly lit room is like trying to paint in the dark; you won’t see the true picture until it’s too late.
 Set up your station near a large window for natural daylight, or use a bright, direct lamp to illuminate your workspace.
 Clear lighting helps you see every single strand, ensuring your lines are straight, your layers are even, and the overall shape is balanced.
 It’s a simple step that makes a world of difference in the final outcome.

-How to Prep Your Wig for a Flawless Cut
+How to Prep Your Medical Wig for a Flawless Cut

 Before you even think about picking up the scissors, remember that a great cut starts with great prep.
 Taking a few extra minutes to set up your workspace and your wig will make all the difference, especially when you’re working with a high-quality human hair medical wig.
 Think of it like preparing a canvas before you paint.
 A clean, stable, and well-planned foundation is your secret to achieving a look you’ll love and protecting the investment you’ve made in your cranial prosthesis.
 These steps ensure you have total control, helping you avoid common mistakes and cut with confidence.
 Let’s walk through exactly how to get your wig ready for its trim.